-Being quite the jolly Christmas lover that I am, I may be a little too enthusiastic about hearing “All I Want For Christmas” thirteen times in the working day, especially compared to the sighs and groans these songs receive from other workmates and customers.
-So this is where I started to hunker down and think a bit more about why the songs are always playing in mainstream stores and shopping centres during all opening hours.
+Being quite a jolly Christmas lover may cause a little too much enthusiasm about hearing “All I Want For Christmas” thirteen times in the working day.
+Especially compared to the sighs and groans these songs receive from other workmates and customers.
+But why are these songs played on loop?

-Now, to most people, their response to my query would probably be along the lines of “to drive us absolutely insane” but I’m beginning to think that although they may be correct in a sense, it could possibly be a tactic to get Christmas shoppers to spend more money.
+To most people, their response to would probably be along the lines of “to drive us absolutely insane”.
+And, that may be true.
+However, it could possibly be a tactic to get Christmas shoppers to spend more money in retail.

 But why does it drive most people mad?
-It turns out that some places start the month with one out of four songs being festive, and as the weeks go they amp it up until it’s Christmas music only, which can become repetitive and annoying for some customers.
-The reason they do this, I believe, is because it makes the starting weeks exciting yet relaxing, but by the end of the month and the constant Christmas tunes, it’s hard to ignore the incoming holiday, making people panic buy every itchy jumper, box of mince pies and festive socks that they see, either to be prepared for the big day or to get stuff so that they can run out of the shop and hide from Mariah Carey.
+It turns out that some retail outlets start the month with one out of four songs being festive.
+As the weeks go they amp it up until it’s Christmas music only, which can become repetitive and annoying for some customers.

 So whether you are a Grinch or a Who, it’s safe to say that these cheesy tunes have impacted your shopping baskets this year.